explodecomputer/pelotas_2015/gwas/README.md

 - `../images/unclean_maf2.pdf`
 - `../images/unclean_hwe.png`

+**_Questions:_**

+> 1. What are reasonable exclusion thresholds for
+> 	- MAF?
+>	- HWE?
+>	- Genotype missingness?
+> 2. Can you explain why the allele frequency distribution is the way it is?

 ### Exercise 3

 Clean the genotype data.
 This means:

 - Remove SNPs in Hardy Weinberg Disequilibrium
-- Remove rare SNPs (MAF < 0.01)
+- Remove rare SNPs
 - Remove SNPs that have high rates of missing information

-We can do this using the `qc.sh` script. **NOTE:** This has already been run once you just need to understand what the script is doing
+We can do this using the `qc_geno.sh` script. **NOTE:** This has already been run once you just need to understand what the script is doing

-	less qc.sh
+	less qc_geno.sh

-The pre generated QC'd data is can be found at `/pelotas_data/geno_qc.*`.
+The pre-generated QC'd data can be found at `/pelotas_data/geno_qc.*`.

 ## Cleaning phenotype data

 ### Exercise 4

-Work through the commands in the R script called `qc.R` to visualise and clean the phenotype data.
+Work through the commands in the R script called `qc_phen.R` to visualise and clean the phenotype data.

 This file will generate some graphs, transform phenotypes and remove outliers, test for associations between traits and covariates, and save the cleaned phenotype data to a text file.